Spotify is the best streaming music service, but its competitors aren’t far behind

 Why we picked Pandora

 Though Pandora recently unveiled its much-anticipated on-demand streaming tier that features 40 million tracks, the best reason to subscribe to the service is to bask in the glory of its Music Genome Project.
-Since the early 2000s, the company has been attempting to “capture the essence of music on every level,” by categorizing tunes based on hundreds of unique characteristics.
+Since the early 2000s, the company has been attempting to “capture the essence of music on every level,” categorizing tunes based on hundreds of unique characteristics.

 With such an abundance of data about each song, Pandora is able to offer the best curated, radio-style streaming online, all based on simple thumbs up or thumbs down ratings.
 Users can pick a favorite artist or track and press play, letting the magic algorithms behind the scenes at Pandora go to work.
 No matter who you’re into, Pandora will create a constant list of complimentary songs to enjoy.

-While the on-demand service is a nice addition, Pandora best for people who like to simply sit back and let the tunes roll in.
+While the on-demand service is a nice addition, Pandora is best for people who like to simply sit back and let the tunes roll on.

 The best for indie music discovery

-Note: Updated: Added information including Taylor Swift’s music on Spotify, new Apple Music pricing and information, and Sprint’s new deal with Tidal.